top of page

 Why Review Jacob McMillen’s Course?

-Jacob is a coach in the Alchemy Mastermind program I’m in.
+Jacob was a coach in the Alchemy Mastermind program I was in.
 I met him in real life… but I haven’t (yet) taken his course.
 In the mastermind, he’s hosted Q&A sessions, taught lessons, and provided direct feedback to us about our businesses and copy.
 During a mastermind retreat, I was able to get to know him more and vet him as a human and business owner.
 I tend to be a bit apprehensive about big-name people.

 In this copywriting course review, you’ll find an in-depth look at Jacob McMillen’s course content, the pros and cons, and how it compares to other courses on the market.
 The goal is to give you a better understanding of whether The Internet’s Best Copywriting Course is actually the best option for you.
 (Or not) You can always hop over to his sales page by clicking here to learn even more.